MrHencke/MrHencke/README.md

 # Hello, world!

 My name is Henrik and I'm a software engineering student based in Bergen, Norway.
-You can find me on <a href="https://twitter.com/HenckeDev">Twitter</a>, <a href="https://instagram.com/HenckeDev">Instagram</a> or <a href="https://www.linkedin.com/in/henrik-hammer/">LinkedIn</a>.
+You can find me on <a href="https://www.linkedin.com/in/henrik-hammer/">LinkedIn</a>.

 ## Technologies I work with